raspberrypi/usbboot/secure-boot-example/README.md

 * Connect the USB serial adapter to [GPIO 14/15](https://www.raspberrypi.com/documentation/computers/os.html#gpio-and-the-40-pin-header) on the 40-pin header.

 ### Reset the Compute Module EEPROM
-Enable `rpiboot` mode and flash the latest EEPROM image
+Enable `rpiboot` mode and flash the latest EEPROM image:
 ```bash
 ./rpiboot -d recovery
 ```

 ### Boot the example image
-Enable `rpiboot` mode and load the OS via `rpiboot` without enabling code-signing.
+Enable `rpiboot` mode and load the OS via `rpiboot` without enabling code-signing:
 ```bash
 ./rpiboot -d secure-boot-example
 ```
 The OS should load and show activity on the boot UART and HDMI console.

 ### Generate a signing key
-Secure-boot requires a 2048 bit RSA private key.
+Secure boot requires a 2048 bit RSA private key.
 You can either use a pre-existing key or generate an specific key for this example.
 The `KEY_FILE` environment variable used in the following instructions must contain the absolute path to the RSA private key in PEM format.